gnolang/gno/docs/getting-started/using-gnokey.md

 ## Making an airgapped transaction

 `gnokey` provides a way to create a transaction, sign it, and later broadcast it to a chain in an airgapped manner.
-With this approach, while it is more complicated, users can get full control over the creation, signing and broadcasting process of transactions.
+This approach, while more complicated, grants users full control over the creation, signing, and broadcasting of transactions.

 Here are the steps taken in this process:
 1. Fetch account information from the chain